iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 Topic: Benefits of different types of exercise

-**Bulleted list format:** "Provide the main benefits of different exercise types (cardio, strength training, flexibility, and balance) in a comprehensive bulleted list format.
-Organize by exercise category and keep each point concise and clear."
+**Bulleted list format:** `Provide the main benefits of different exercise types (cardio, strength training, flexibility, and balance) in a comprehensive bulleted list format.
+Organize by exercise category and keep each point concise and clear.`

-**Comparison table format:** "Create a comparison table showing the benefits of different exercise types (cardio, strength training, flexibility, and balance).
-Include columns for physical benefits, mental/emotional benefits, recommended frequency, and beginner-friendly examples of each type."
+**Comparison table format:** `Create a comparison table showing the benefits of different exercise types (cardio, strength training, flexibility, and balance).
+Include columns for physical benefits, mental/emotional benefits, recommended frequency, and beginner-friendly examples of each type.`

 ### Activity 4: Context Control